TradeControl/tradecontrol.github.io/tutorials/cash-book.md

 ![organisation statement]({{ site.url }}/images/accounts_org_statement.png)

 The current balance of the debtor or creditor is also used to set the payment status of the allocated invoices.
 In live circumstances, the SvD projection can be quite complicated, particularly if both income and expenditure are included on the same account (such as HMRC); but the principle is the same.
-From the Item Invoice enquiry for Customer One, you can see how the SvD algorithm has calculated the invoice and vat value paid and set the payment status if **010003.AA** to partial:
+From the Item Invoice enquiry for Customer One, you can see how the SvD algorithm has calculated the invoice and vat value paid and set the payment status 0f **010003.AA** to partial:

 ![invoice status]({{ site.url }}/images/accounts_invoice_status.png)